algolia/search-insights.js/README.md

 To update the client with new options, you can call `init` again.

 By default, all previously passed options that you don't redefine are reset to their default setting, except for the `userToken`.
-To preserve previously passed options without redeclaring them, use the `patch` option.
+To preserve previously passed options without redeclaring them, use the `partial` option.

 ```js
 aa("init", {